Shepshed: Education

 The main school was previously Hind Leys Community College which educated pupils from 14 to 19, in the town, and included pupils not only from Shepshed, but also from local towns and villages such as Loughborough, Kegworth, Belton, Castle Donington, Diseworth, Long Whatton and Tonge.
 This school then combined with Shepshed High School to become the new Iveshead School which educates ages 11-19 from the same areas as the previous Hind Leys Community College.
 There are four primary schools in the town, and three of these feed into Iveshead; Oxley, St Botolph's (Recently Demolished) and Newcroft.
 The final primary school, St Winefride's, caters for Roman Catholic pupils until the age of 11, after which most of them transfer to De Lisle College 11–19 school in Loughborough.
 Newcroft Primary School became Newcroft Primary Academy in 2016.

 Transport

 Shepshed is located close to junction 23 of the M1 motorway.
-The nearest railway station is Loughborough railway station. and East Midlands Airport is seven miles away.
+The nearest railway station is Loughborough railway station, and East Midlands Airport is seven miles away.

 Buses

-Shepshed is serviced by Arriva Midlands services 16/16A and 126/127 with frequent buses into Loughborough and Coalville, and Diamond East Midlands' route 129 between Loughborough and Ashby.Skylink Nottingham-Coalville operated by trentbarton also links the village with East Midlands Airport and Nottingham.
+Shepshed is serviced by Arriva Midlands services 16/16A and 127 with frequent buses into Loughborough and Coalville, and Diamond East Midlands' route 129 between Loughborough and Ashby.The skylink Nottingham operated by trentbarton also links the village with East Midlands Airport and Nottingham.